 A little later I turn to Merry to say, “Leave registering the mission until right before we leave, but we’ll take the prison group operation and enter through the bank in Deep Valley,” while I touch the spot marking the town deep into the hills two thirds of the way between the Seaside Citadel and the fens.
 It’s the northern most bank, but, more importantly, the one with the smallest garrison force near it.

 Merry says, “That means you’ll have to travel almost the length of the Brotherhood’s area to get to the prison!”

 “I know.
 Which is why they won’t expect us to use that bank.
 Also, if we leave in the same hour as we register for it they may not get told until after we arrive there.”

 Mac says, “Then you best start packing, Al, because you want to get going before someone else chooses the mission.”
 I nod my agreement, turn, and leave to get people packing up to go.

 On the Way

-Normally there’s a couple of days between the mission selection and the departure on the mission, but we’ve studied this one a lot, so we’re off as soon as we can pack up to go.
+Normally there’s a couple of days between the mission selection and the departure on the mission, but we’ve studied this one well so we’re off as soon as we can pack up to go.
 Within the hour we’re ready to leave.

-Merry enters the mission acceptance into the system, initiates the portal for us, we’re on our way while most of my group are still bemused by the speed of the departure.
-We enter the portal the same as we did on the way here from Earth.
+Merry enters the mission acceptance into the system, initiates the portal for us, and we’re on our way while most of my group are still bemused by the speed of the departure.
+We enter the portal in the same way as we did on the way here from Earth.